 This small mountainous town and its healthy environment are well known for bee farms and honey production, so first we do today is taste some of it.
-In the afternoon our today’s hosts will be waiting for us in the place called Bachilo (sheepfold), and we have an option to walk to Bacilo about 800 m in a steep terrain, or to use a tractor from the main road to the sheephold.
+In the afternoon our today’s hosts will be waiting for us in the place called Bachilo (sheepfold), and we have an option to walk to Bachilo about 800 m on a steep terrain, or use a tractor from the main road to the sheepfold.
 It is a private property in the middle of the mountain, where they grow their own fruits and vegetables around the hut and also have their own cattle.
 The host will take us around the property and serve us some of their home-made food specialties - spinach pie baked in traditional furnace, buttermilk, cottage cheese, other cheese types, juices from blackberry, raspberry, blueberry, black currant and many other forest fruits, mountain potato, tomatoes, carrots, cabbage, cucumbers.
 After the lunch, we drive to another unique town called Kratovo.
 Have a guided walking tour around the town, crossing many medieval bridges and towers.
 See a unique small museum with artifacts from 20th century B.C. until nowadays.
 Then for dinner we have a chance to taste slowly-cooked food by the locals and taste the local homemade wine and rakija.
 The dinner consist of round bread, baked in wood, typical of Kratovo region, hard-boiled eggs, sheep cheese, shopska salad (a classic Balkan dish with tomatoes, cucumbers, and onions, covered by a blanket of grated cheese), freshly fried peppers, and baked beans.
 But the host is mostly proud of unique so called homemade crushed salt made of salt, peppers, rosemary, basil, peppermint, wild mint, and thyme and you must taste it.
 Overnight in Kratovo.

 Day 5Kratovo - Skopje (90 km) (B, L)

-This morning we are heading to the Valley of Stone Dolls first, an area consisting of over 120 naturally formed stone pillars, related to many legends of their creation.
+This morning, we are heading to the Valley of Stone Dolls first, an area consisting of over 120 naturally formed stone pillars, related to many legends of their creation.
 Next, close to Skopje, we visit Kamnik Winery.
-The winery and its vineyards stretch out across 13 hectares of hills, and with excellent microclimatic conditions all year round.
+The winery and its vineyards stretch out across 13 hectares of hills and have excellent microclimatic conditions all year round.
 We will taste some wine varieties both local and international, like Golden Temjanika, Vranec, Pinot Noar, Pinot Grigio, or Rose wine, accompanied with delicious Macedonian national food.
 Than we continue to Skopje and start relaxing walking tour from the Old Turkish Bazaar, crossing the Stone Bridge, the land mark of the city, and stop in front of the biggest monument and fountain of Alexander the Great.
 The next stop will be the memorial house of Mother Teresa, born in this city.
 Free evening and overnight in Skopje.

 Day 6 Skopje – Vevchani - Ohrid (212 km) (B, L)